100 Notable alumni of

 -

 Jonathan William Arnott is a British politician and former schoolteacher.
-After the 2014 European Parliament election, he served as a Member of the European Parliament (MEP) for the North East England region.
+Following the 2014 European Parliament election, he served as a Member of the European Parliament (MEP) for the North East England region.
 Originally sitting as a UK Independence Party (UKIP) representative, he resigned from the party on 19 January 2018 to sit as an independent until designating as Brexit Party on 17 April 2019.

 -